The Sport Management Advisory Board

 United States Tennis Association

-Fallick serves as Managing Director of Broadcast for the United States Tennis Association (USTA).
+Fallick serves as Managing Director of Broadcast Operations for the United States Tennis Association (USTA).
 She previously acted as Senior Director of Broadcast Operations for USTA, where she oversaw the USTA’s broadcast department and worked with US Open broadcast partner ESPN and the International Broadcast rights-holders.

 Prior to the USTA, Fallick was a member of the original team of employees to be part of MLB Network’s record-setting launch on January 1, 2009 in 50 million homes throughout the country.
 In her role since then, Fallick oversaw the daily integration of MLB Network programming, promotions and commercial content while managing the operational policies and procedures for MLB Network’s and NHL Network’s game, live event, breaking news and special events programming.